thislight/away/README.md

 - Lua 5.3

 ## Drivers
-Uses away with any others asynchronous-programming library.
+Use away with any other asynchronous-programming library.

 - [away-luv](https://github.com/thislight/away-luv)